ashba22/gox_cms/README.md

 To get started with GoX CMS:

-1. Clone the repository: `git clone https://github.com/ashba22/gox_cms.git`
-2. Navigate into the project directory: `cd gox_cms`
-3. Initialize the module: `go mod init goxcms`
-4. Download the necessary dependencies: `go mod tidy`
-5. Run the application: `go run cmd/`

-Explore the code, experiment with changes, and don't hesitate to break things.
-Your discoveries and creations are what make this project thrive.

-## Join the Adventure 🚀

-Your input is invaluable!
-Whether you have ideas, bug reports, or just want to say hi, your contributions are greatly appreciated.
-From tweaking the code to suggesting new features or sharing insights, every bit of engagement helps fuel this project's journey.

-## Quick Start 🏁

-To get started with GoX CMS:

-1. Clone the repository: `git clone https://github.com/ashba22/gox_cms.git`
+1. Clone the repository: git clone https://github.com/ashba22/gox_cms.git
-2. Navigate into the project directory: `cd gox_cms`
+2. Navigate into the project directory: cd gox_cms
-3. Initialize the module: `go mod init goxcms`
+3. Initialize the module: go mod init goxcms
-4. Download the necessary dependencies: `go mod tidy`
+4. Download the necessary dependencies: go mod tidy
+5. Rename the configuration file: mv config-example.yaml config.yaml and update the necessary values.
-5. Run the application: `go run cmd/`
+6. Run the application: go run main

 Explore the code, experiment with changes, and don't hesitate to break things.
 Your discoveries and creations are what make this project thrive.